rcl-cloud-apps/cloud101/4-database.md

 ![Database](images/database-database-list.PNG)

-if you don't see the new Database, wait a few minutes and click on the refresh link.
-Sometimes it may take a few minutes to create a new resource on Azure.
+If you don't see the new Database, wait a few minutes and click on the refresh link.

 ## Add a Firewall Rule